datanav/docs/technical/membercare-salesforce.rst

      - "string"

-Membercare Companycategories to Salesforce Currencytype
+MemberCare Companycategories to Salesforce Currencytype
 -------------------------------------------------------
-Every Membercare Companycategories will be synchronized with a Salesforce Currencytype.
+Every MemberCare Companycategories will be synchronized with a Salesforce Currencytype.

-Once a link between a Membercare Companycategories and a Salesforce Currencytype is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companycategories and a Salesforce Currencytype is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companycategories and a Salesforce Currencytype:
+The following properties are synchronized between a MemberCare Companycategories and a Salesforce Currencytype:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companycategories Property
+   * - MemberCare Companycategories Property
      - Salesforce Currencytype Property
      - Salesforce Data Type

-Membercare Countries to Salesforce Currencytype
+MemberCare Countries to Salesforce Currencytype
 -----------------------------------------------
-Every Membercare Countries will be synchronized with a Salesforce Currencytype.
+Every MemberCare Countries will be synchronized with a Salesforce Currencytype.

-Once a link between a Membercare Countries and a Salesforce Currencytype is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Countries and a Salesforce Currencytype is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Countries and a Salesforce Currencytype:
+The following properties are synchronized between a MemberCare Countries and a Salesforce Currencytype:

 .. list-table::
    :header-rows: 1

-   * - Membercare Countries Property
+   * - MemberCare Countries Property
      - Salesforce Currencytype Property
      - Salesforce Data Type

-Membercare Organizations to Salesforce Division
+MemberCare Organizations to Salesforce Division
 -----------------------------------------------
-Every Membercare Organizations will be synchronized with a Salesforce Division.
+Every MemberCare Organizations will be synchronized with a Salesforce Division.

-Once a link between a Membercare Organizations and a Salesforce Division is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a Salesforce Division is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a Salesforce Division:
+The following properties are synchronized between a MemberCare Organizations and a Salesforce Division:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - Salesforce Division Property
      - Salesforce Data Type
    * - name